Interstate 88 (Illinois): Extensions

+Redesignation to Interstate 88

 The reason for I-88's original designation and continued existence as an Interstate has to do with a technicality in the old National Maximum Speed Law (NMSL).
 Originally passed in 1973, the NMSL was amended in 1987 to permit 65 mph speed limits on rural stretches of Interstate Highways only.

-Even though IL 5 was fully up to Interstate Highway standards, it still had to carry a 55 mph limit because of this wording in NMSL.
-The Illinois Department of Transportation (IDOT) and Illinois State Toll Highway Authority (ISTHA) petitioned the American Association of State Highway and Transportation Officials (AASHTO) to redesignate IL 5 as an Interstate, and, in 1987, AASHTO approved the request and assigned the I-88 numbering to the highway.
-The NMSL would be completely repealed only eight years later in 1995, but the I-88 shields remain to this day, even though Chicago–Kansas City Expressway (IL 110) markers are being posted throughout the entire length of I-88, since it is now part of the Chicago to Kansas City Expressway project, bannered with special "CKC" logos.
+Even though IL 5 was fully up to Interstate Highway standards, it still had to carry a 55 mph limit because of this wording in the NMSL.
+The Illinois Department of Transportation (IDOT) and Illinois State Toll Highway Authority (ISTHA) petitioned the American Association of State Highway and Transportation Officials (AASHTO) to redesignate IL 5 as an Interstate, and, in 1987, AASHTO approved the request and assigned the I-88 numbering to the freeway portion of IL 5.
+The NMSL would be completely repealed only eight years later in 1995, but the I-88 shields remain to this day.

-Ronald Reagan Memorial Tollway

-The Ronald Reagan Memorial Tollway, originally known as the East-West Tollway, is a toll road in northern Illinois.

-Opened November 21, 1958, it was initially designated as US Route 30 Toll (US 30 Toll), and later IL 190.
-The original routing extended from the I-294 interchange near Hillside to IL 47 near Sugar Grove.
-IL 56 was overlapped on the East-West Tollway between North Aurora and Sugar Grove in 1965.

-When the East-West Tollway was extended to Dixon in the 1970s, the IL 190 numbering was removed from the stretch between Aurora and Sugar Grove, making that section strictly IL 56.
-Once complete, the new routing of the combined tollway and freeway between I-80 near the Quad Cities and I-294 became designated as IL 5.
-In the late 1980s, it was renumbered I-88.